RadotJar/faraway-fastness/_notes/collaborative-worldbuilding.md

 - Players take turns placing major locations on the map.
 Distance and direction options refresh once each option from the given set has been used.
     - The player selects a direction not yet used by another player (North, South, East or West).
     - The player selects a distance not yet used by another player (Near, Moderate, Far).
-    - The player rolls 1d8 for location type.
+    - If needing ideas, the player rolls 1d8 for location type.
         - 1: Major City (reroll if a major city has already been placed on the map)
         - 2: Ancient Ruins (likely from an old civilisation)
         - 3: Human Settlement (small or of comparible size to starting town)